Slabkiy/SA-Board/README.md

 ##What is it?
 0_o

-SA - Board is а module for you site which allows you to draw on the interactive board together
+SA - Board is а module for you application which allows you to draw on the interactive board together

 ##How it`s work?

 Everything just..

 [TogetherJS](https://togetherjs.com/ "TogetherJS")
 >TogetherJS is a free, open source JavaScript library by Mozilla that adds collaboration features and tools to your website.
 >By adding TogetherJS to your site, your users can help each other out on a website in real time!

 [Fabric.js](http://fabricjs.com/ "Fabric.js")
 >Fabric provides interactive object model on top of canvas element